anderson-aristotle/react/README.md

 -   Explain what the Virtual DOM is and why it's important
 -   Evaluate and write simple JSX
--   Explain what components are
+-   Explain react components
--   Build a React app using `create-react-app`
+-   Build a simple component

 ## Preparation